Hossein Qoli Khan

-Hossein Qoli Khan (حسینقلی خان), or Abu Qadareh (ابو قَدَّارَة), was a Feyli Kurdish emir (prince) and vali of Ilam (Pisht-e-Kuh) region of Qajar Iran.
+Hossein Qoli Khan (حسینقلی خان), or Abu Qadareh (ابو قَدَّارَة), was a Feyli Lur vali of Posht-e-Kuh (Ilam province) during the Qajar era.
+He was one of the last leaders from the Vali dynasty.

 Life and rule

 Hossein Qoli Khan was born in 1834 as the son of another Feyli leader who ruled over his own land.
-He rebelled against his father Abbas Qoli Khan in his youth and was exiled for several years and wandered around in the Feyli cities of Khanaqin and Mandali, which were under the Ottoman Empire.
+He rebelled against his father Abbas Qoli Khan in his youth and was exiled for several years to Ottoman Iraq where he wandered around in the Kurdish-majority cities of Khanaqin and Mandali.
 Hossein Qoli Khan later returned to Persia to continue his rebellion.
 In the conflict between Hossein Qoli Khan and Abbas Qoli Khan, many nobles and military leaders supported Abbas Qoli Khan, leading Hossein Qoli Khan to take refuge once again in Ottoman land.
-During his next rebellion, with the support and military assistance of the leader of the Balavand Kurdish tribe, Lotf Ali Khan Esfandiari, the ruler of Holeylan, Hossein Qoli Khan was able to win over Abbas Qoli Khan and dominated the modern day Ilam province, which he would rapidly grow his control after.
-Hossein Qoli Khan's territory included the entire Pisht-e-Kuh, which is made up of modern day Ilam province, parts of Kermanshah province, Lorestan province, Khuzestan province, and the Kurdish parts of Diyala Governorate.
-Hossein Qoli Khan's sovereignty over Pisht-e-Kuh was recognized by the Qajar dynasty government.

-His power was so much that it had aroused the attention of foreign travel writers from Europe.
-Jacques de Morgan, during his visit to Pisht-e-Kuh, noted that the locals always spoke high of Hossein Qoli Khan and every time they were asked about Pisht-e-Kuh they would say "it all belongs to our governor".
+During his next rebellion, with the support and military assistance of the leader of the Laki-Kurdish Balavand tribe, Lotf Ali Khan Esfandiari, the ruler of Holeylan, he succeeded.
+His power increased so much that it had aroused the attention of foreign travel writers from Europe.
+Jacques de Morgan, during his visit to Posht-e-Kuh, noted that the locals always spoke high of Hossein Qoli Khan and every time they were asked about Posht-e-Kuh they would say "it all belongs to our governor".

-He ruled from 1863 to 1900 in Pisht-e-Kuh with authority.
+He ruled from 1863 to 1900 in Posht-e-Kuh with authority.
 During this time, he not only created order and peace in his territory, but also managed to suppress the separatist rebellions that were created in the north of Khuzestan, Lorestan and even Kermanshah.
 Hossein Qoli Khan was a contemporary of Naser al-Din Shah Qajar, Mozaffar ad-Din Shah Qajar, and Hossein Gholi Khan Ilkhani.
 In Naser al-Din's official book, the name of Hossein Qoli Khan is mentioned among the powerful individuals of the country.
 Hossein Qoli Khan was given titles such as Saram-al-Saltana, Sardar-e-Ashraf, and Amir-e-Toumani by the central government and the Iranian army, and he received a jewelled sword from Mass'oud Mirza Zell-e Soltan, and because of this sword, he became known as Abu Qadara, meaning "father of the sword" in Arabic.
 There was no tension between Hossein Qoli Khan and the Qajar dynasty during his entire rule.
 Although a kind of mistrust was seen from both sides towards each other, this mistrust never led to a conflict and Hossein Qoli always moved with approval of the Qajar government.